sjstretton/screwed/12-EnvironmentAndResources.md

 There is considerable future promise for establishing sequestration services which could allow us to set a carbon dioxide price that reflects the cost of negating the emissions externality, and is not simply based on guesswork regarding the damage costs.

+## Other Greenhouse Gases

+We shoudl also consider greenhouse gases from sources other than the two mentioned so far (carbon dioxide emissions from fuel combustion and methane from red meat production).
+Cement production is an important example.
+In addition, industrial processes sometimes produce non-CO2 greenhouse gases such as SF6, N2O and HFCs.
+The general rule is that we need a greenhouse gas tax at a consitent rate

+# 12.11 The Urgency of Climate Change and the Transition ^^

+So how should we transition to a carbon tax?
+We deal with this question on early, because, as we see, the design of our carbon tax is of crucial importance to how fast we can decarbonise.

 For a practical transition policy, we could implement a broad-based carbon tax at a relatively moderate rate which increases with time.
 There are several reasons for starting with a lower rate.
 First, it would establish that there is a social cost of carbon, and that social cost must be internalized in the prices that consumers and firms pay [@Pindyck2013].
 Second, it gives polluting firms time to adapt to abatement and develop new technologies toward that end.
 Third, it allows us to monitor economic impacts more gradually rather than introducing a large shock with unpredictable consequences.

-However we need go one step further.
-A major issue with even a moderate carbon tax is that it will increase domestic electricity prices.
-The risk is that we'll end up paying more for our household bills until renewable low-carbon energy sources become cheaper.
+However, climate change is becoming increasingly urgent.
+Is there a more creative way that can get change more rapidly?
+Perhaops this needs the full force of both the public sector and the private sector.
+The necessary role of the public sector (apart from taxes, which we will come back to) is huge, but not fully in the scope of this book.^[We will limit ourselves to a few remarks.

+Let's talk engineering first.
+The principle alternative energy sources (renewable and nuclear) produce electricity rather than other energy vectors.
+To meet our climate targets of limiting global temperature rises to 1.5-2C above the pre-industrial requires a *rapid* (two decade) transition to emissions-free energy *globally*.
+Therefore producing *enough* generation capacity quickly enough is the key challenge.
+Let's talk about costs

+For nuclear in particular, the costs are kept down and the speed optimised when a standard design can be deployed and repeated many times.
+Furthermore, both nuclear and renewables need low interest rates.
+Government borrowing typically has such low interest rates, and so state investment or a hybrid involving low borrowing costs seems optimal.

+Tthe revenues of carbon taxes could be allocated to low carbon energy such as renewables or nuclear.
+This is closely related to what we suggest later in this section.
+] In addition to this role of the public sector we also argue full force of the private sector to be acting as quickly as is reasonably possible.

+How is this possible?
+Not with just a small and slowly rising carbon tax.
+For the private sector to come on board as rapidly we need very strong financial incentives.

+One option is subsidies rather than taxes.
 So called 'feed-in tariffs' have been used in the UK and other European countries to subsidise low-carbon energy sources in the short term, but these are falling out of favour because of their cost.
+Furthermore 'feed in tarrifs' only encourage new electricity capacity, they do nothing at all to discourage dirty generation sources.
+So Germany, often described as a success story due to its large proportion of renewable electricity, still burns lignite (brown coal), the dirtiest of all energy sources.

+But there are also problems with a large carbon tax.
+A major issue with even a moderate carbon tax is that it will increase electricity prices.
+The risk is that domstic and industrial customers will be paying increased bills until renewable low-carbon energy sources become cheaper.

+Don't we actually want to make electricity *cheaper*?
+Because the whole economy needs energy and, assuming that we build lots of renewable and nuclear capacity, we also need to transition cars, homes and industry to use electricity rather than fossil fuels directly.

 There is potential here to kill two birds with one stone.
 When we introduce our carbon tax, we could also introduce an electricity subsidy.
 This would mean that all producers would receive a subsidy payment per unit of electricity produced.
 Those hit by the carbon tax, the fossil-fuel power stations, would initially have some of those costs mitigated,while low-carbon sources would receive the same subsidy for electricity without having to pay the tax.

-Over time this subsidy would reduce and eventually be removed, but meanwhile we will have incentivised a smooth transition to low-carbon energy without hitting household bills.
+Thus output based subsidies, in the most important case, electricity-output subsidies give the opportunity for a big incentive for clean energy sources, without cost to the taxpayer and without raising electricity bills in the short term.
+So, for example, a tax of £200/tCO2 would raise the cost of gas electricity by around 8p/kWh.
+If that was combined with an electricity subsidy of 6p/kWh, gas electricity would be generated at a cost only 2p/kWh hjigher today.
+But just look at the effect on rewewables and nuclear.
+They would be almost free, with a subsidy of 8p/kWh covering almost their entire cost of production.
+And coal would be eliminated entirely, because the net tax on coal would be a crippling 18p/kWh.

+Output based subsidies could be used in other sectors too.
+Consider aluminimum.
+A tax on carbon inputs to aluminimum could be combined with a subsidy on alumnimum production.
+But don't we want to tax aluminium consumption too?
+Well yes, we could tax consumption as well as production, at the same rate.
+In this case, exports would be exempted from our carbon tax, and imports of aluminium included.
+What we have then is the starting point to a border tax adjustment in order to consitute a carbon tax based on economic *consumption* rather than *production*.

+# 12.12 Borders and Competition: Making a National-Level Carbon Tax Feasible

-The UK in fact already has a form of small carbon tax in place, called the 'carbon price floor', which was introduced in 2013, and is set as a 'top-up' tax on top of the European Union Emissions Trading System (EU ETS)  ^[(HMRC, July 2016)] [@Grover2016].
-Howevrer it does not apply to all domestic imports and, in particular, it does not apply to imports.
+The UK already has a form of small carbon tax in place, called the 'carbon price floor', which was introduced in 2013, and is set as a 'top-up' tax on top of the European Union Emissions Trading System (EU ETS)  ^[(HMRC, July 2016)] [@Grover2016].
+However it does not apply to all domestic production and, in particular, it does not apply to imports.
 As Dieter Helm of the University of Oxford explains:

 > *'The UK and EU targets are all based upon production and not consumption.
-They therefore do not link in any clear way to the CO~2~ ppm[parts per millimetre] concentrations at the global level.
+They therefore do not link in any clear way to the CO~2~ ppm [parts per million] concentrations at the global level.
 Hence the abatement cost measures are not strictly carbon ones...*
 >
 > *...it is possible to hit the domestic production targets whilst at the same time increasing global emissions.'* [@Helm2009]

 To be comprehensive and effective, then, a carbon tax must have a broad tax-base.
 In other words,it should apply to many things rather than just a few select areas.
 It also needs to actively incentivise decarbonisation.
 The carbon emissions implicated in producing most of the products we consume in this country occur in other jurisdictions, because those products are imported.
 The UK runs a trade deficit, which means we import more than we export.
 In 2015 we exported £284 billion and imported £411 billion of goods ^[ONS, 2016].
 A carbon tax would ideally cover the emissions implicated in all of the goods we produce as well as the goods we import.
 These CO~2~ emissions resulting from the production, transport and use of goods are known as 'embodied emissions'.

-Next we ask what would happen if we started taxing embodied emissions and increased the rate of the carbon tax to better incentivise decarbonisation.
+What would happen if we started taxing embodied emissions and increased the rate of the carbon tax to better incentivise decarbonisation?

-# 12.8 Borders and Competition: Making a National-Level Carbon Tax Feasible

 If we levy a moderate carbon tax on goods and services produced in the UK as a standalone policy, it will negatively affect domestic competition in international markets.
 We will have incorporated the carbon externality into pricing, but other jurisdictions may not have, or may have to differing amounts, so while our price is 'right', the global market price will be lower and UK firms will struggle to compete.